Pieparker/operational-handbook/readme.md

 # Introduction
 Congratulations on purchasing your very own, one of a kind Pie!
- This operational handbook aims to outline how to get the best out of your Pie.
+This operational handbook aims to outline how to get the best out of him.

 # What are your primary goals as a human being?
 - To be joyous and bring joy.
 If shit hits the fan, we'll trudge through it together.